-Other then slicing the rhubarb, the rest of the jam pretty much just cooks itself!
-You just toss all the berries and rhubarb in a pan, cover and simmer until they are soft.
+Other than slicing the rhubarb, the rest of the jam pretty much just cooks itself!
+You just toss all the berries and rhubarb in a pan, cover, and simmer until they are soft.
 Easy peasy!

 I also opted to puree the jam once it was finished in order to have a smoother consistency.
 If you prefer a chunkier jam, simply mash it to your liking with a potato masher.

 While we are talking about personal preference, let me also point out that you could sub pretty much any fruit for the berries and get a great result.
 Just make sure that you peel any fruits that have a skin that wouldn't easily break down.

 Also, I used about 10 drops of liquid stevia in my batch and it was perfect for me and my family, but I always recommend sweetening to taste when you are making keto recipes.

 This is for a couple of reasons.
 First, after eating low carb for a while, you usually will become more sensitive to sweet flavors and second, I have found that sweetness varies a lot between various brands.

 This recipe makes about 4 cups of jam, but that will vary based upon how much it reduces during the cooking process.
 I store mine in glass canning jars with plastic lids.
 I keep one in the fridge and the rest in the freezer.

 Technically freezing in glass jars isn't recommend, but I've never had trouble as long as I don't overfill the jars.

 According to my kids, if you make this recipe, then you absolutely MUST make a warm PB & J. I used my Low Carb White Bread recipe, then toasted the bread and immediately topped with peanut butter and this jam.

 But, my favorite way to eat this jam is on top of a low carb bagel (recipe from Cravable Keto) with some cream cheese.
 It's so filling and perfect any time of the day!